Perfect GUI

 label string Optional.

-value boolean Optional.
+value boolean Only used in Simple Mode.
+Optional.
 Default is false.

 tooltip string|boolean Descriptive text showing up on hover.
 If set to true, its value will be the same as the label.